2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/templates.md

 ---
 uid: HowTo.Razor.Templates
 ---
-# Razor Templates = RazorComponent
+# RazorComponents aka Razor Templates

-Razor Templates contain both normal HTML intermixed with Razor placeholders like `@Content.FirstName` or longer code blocks usually marked with `@{ ...}`.
+Razor Components contain both normal HTML intermixed with Razor placeholders like `@Content.FirstName` or longer code blocks usually marked with `@{ ...}`.

 All razor Templates derive from the RazorComponent, so the following variables and objects are available for you to work with.